 That's a big question with a fairly complex answer - and we go in to it in some depth in our dedicated article on how VPNs work.
 But, put simply, when your VPN is turned on, all of the information you send and receive from and to your computer or mobile is channelled through an encrypted tunnel.
 That means even if any prying managed to hack you, they still wouldn't be able to turn the data into comprehensive information.

 Do Macs have built in VPN?

 Kind of.
 Macs do indeed have the L2TP/IPSec and IKEv2 VPN protocols built-in that you can turn on any time for extra protection on your Mac.
 To turn it on, you need to head to your Network settings and choose to add a VPN using one of those protocols.

 Of course, that won't help with the other VPN uses we've outlined on this page (geo-spoofing, streaming content from other countries, etc), but is handy to know if you're particularly conscious of your Mac's privacy.

 What's the best free option when it comes to Mac VPNs?

-If you've decided that you like the look at what VPNs can do for your Macbook but just can't bear to part with your cash, then we'd recommend going for Hotspot Shield.
-It's basically the premium version of the popular provider's service, just with fewer servers to choose from and no live chat support.
+If you've decided that you like the look at what VPNs can do for your Macbook but just can't bear to part with your cash, then we'd recommend going for ProtonVPN.
+Unlike most of its cost-free competitors, Proton doesn't slap on any data use restrictions, and it still offers servers in the US, Netherlands and Japan.
 It's the #1 choice in our free VPN countdown.

 But we would suggest exercising just a little bit of caution when it comes to downloading a free Mac VPN.
-Pretty much all the providers out there limit how much you can use them each day - in Hotspot's case, you get 500MB of data per day.
-That's fine if you're just looking for some extra security when you log on to public Wi-Fi at the cafe or airport, but certainly won't be sufficient if you're looking for a VPN for torrenting, streaming or simply having on all the time running in the background.
+Most other providers out there limit how much you can use them each day.
+That's fine if you're just looking for some extra security when you log on to public Wi-Fi at the cafe or airport, but certainly won't be sufficient if you're looking for a VPN for Fire TV Stick, torrenting, streaming or simply having on all the time running in the background.